-18. (1) Once a Premier or the Minister has recognised a Khoi-San community in accordance with the provisions of section 5 or 66 respectively, that community must 55 within a period of one year of such recognition or any further period as the Premier may determine by notice in the Provincial Gazette, establish a Khoi-San council: Provided that in any instance where a Khoi-San community has been recognised prior to the publication of the formula contemplated in subsection (2)(a), the period of one year shall commence from the date of publication of such formula.
+18. (1) Once a Premier or the Minister has recognised a Khoi-San community in accordance with the provisions of section 5 or 58 respectively, that community must within a period of two years of such recognition or any further period as the Premier may determine by notice in the Provincial Gazette, establish a Khoi-San council: Provided that in any instance where a Khoi-San community has been recognised prior to the publication of the formula contemplated in subsection (2)(a), the period of two years shall commence from the date of publication of such formula.